clementohNZ/learning-golang/047-concurrency-patterns-channels-fan-out-fan-in/README.md

+# Fan-Out, Fan-In
+This pattern is a combination of two individual patterns, namely **fan-out** and **fan-in**.

+## Fan-Out Pattern
+Fan-out is a term to describe the process of starting multiple goroutines to handle input from the pipeline

-# Fan-In Pattern
+## Fan-In Pattern
-Fan-In is a concurrency design pattern.
+Fan-in is a term to describe the process of combining multiple results into one channel

 In this way you are distributing the workload and collecting all the results when the work is completed.